-2.3 Water Quality Monitoring at Major Discharge Points
+2.3 Water uality Monitoring at Ma or Discharge Points

 In addition to the monthly monitoring at the TMDL monitoring stations, the major discharge points (shown in Figure 2) that discharge directly to surface waters of the state within the Norman MS4 portion of the Lake Thunderbird watershed will be sampled on a rotating basis.
 Major discharge points are defined in Appendix E of the TMDL as "a pipe or open conveyance measuring 36 inches or more at its widest cross section."
 There are 14 major discharge points in the Norman MS4 that discharge into The Lake Thunderbird Watershed (Figures 2 and 3).
 The 14 major discharge points that have been identified will be sampled only when a storm water runoff event occurs.
 There will be a rotating schedule for sampling the discharge points that will be determined by the monitoring team.
-Each year 40% of the sites will be sampled, which allows each site to be sampled twice during the 5-year permit cycle.
+Each year 50% of the sites will be sampled, which allows each site to be sampled twice during the 5-year permit cycle.
 The same in-situ parameters (temperature, pH, dissolved oxygen, specific conductance and turbidity) will be measured at all of these sites as well as analyzed for total phosphorus, total nitrogen, and TSS just as the TMDL monitoring sites.
-Hourly rainfall amounts should be recorded from the nearest weather stations in the area for each event.
-Rainfall amounts will aid in determining the size and intensity of rainfall necessary to produce levels of nutrient and sediment loading for a particular storm event.
+Hourly rainfall amounts will aid in determining the size and intensity of rainfall necessary to produce levels of nutrient and sediment loading for a particular storm event.
 A summary of the sampling requirements is included in Table 2.
+Table 3 presents a list of major outfalls with their location and type information